GNFAC Avalanche Forecast for Thu May 2, 2024

 CORNICES

-Cornices along ridgelines are massive and can break under the weight of a person (photo).
-Prolonged above freezing temperatures and rain make them weaker and possible to break naturally.
+Cornices along ridgelines are massive and can break under the weight of a person.
+Prolonged above freezing temperatures and rain make them weaker and possibly break naturally.
 They can break off suddenly and farther back than one might expect.
 Cornice falls can also entrain large amounts of loose snow or trigger slab avalanches.
 Stay far back from the edge of ridgelines and minimize exposure to slopes directly below cornices.
 Regardless of whether a cornice triggers a slide or not, a falling cornice is dangerous to anyone in its path.

 DISCLAIMER